cewing/training.python_web/source/presentations/week08.rst

 .. class:: incremental

-The ZODB provides *base classes* that will automatically save themselves.
+The ZODB provides base classes that will *automatically save themselves*.
 We will use two of these:

 .. class:: incremental